Safer Technologies for Schools (ST4S)

 Help us to identify software products that need ST4S assessment

 If you are considering purchasing software or currently use software that does not have an ST4S badge, contact us to register your interest in that software.
 We are working with EdTech suppliers to participate in the ST4S assessment process but need your help to identify and prioritise products.
-You can contact our team at: digital.services@education.govt.nz
+Email our team digital.services@education.govt.nz.

 Last reviewed: Has this been useful?
 Give us your feedback